 - Abdomen breathing which is breathing from your diaphragm.
 Sit in a comfortable chair and place one hand on your heart and one hand under your rib cage.
 Breathe through your nose and notice how your stomach and chest move during this time.
 Try doing this for 10 minutes.

 - Resonant breathing is when you lie down and close your eyes, gently breathing through your nose with your mouth closed for 6 seconds.
 Don’t try to breathe in too much, then exhale for 6 seconds, but make sure not to force it.
 This is another 10-minute exercise.

 5. Seek additional online or virtual help and support.

 There are many online options that you can look into.
 Very Well Mind has their top picks depending on what you are looking for.
 Their top picks include options for chat sessions, video conferencing options with Talkspace, Support for Teens, and quick consultations.
 Their site also includes the pros and cons of each option.
 If you are looking for opportunities to speak to someone from your home, you can check out their site.

 6. Keep up with your social network.

-This last piece of advice is really important for all of us.
+This last piece of advice is essential for all of us.
 It is important to realize that social distancing does not have to mean social isolation, especially with modern technologies available to many of us.
-Connecting with our friends and loved ones, whether by high tech means or through simple phone calls, can help us maintain ties during stressful days ahead and will give us the strength to weather this difficult passage.
+Connecting with our friends and loved ones, whether by high-tech means or through simple phone calls, can help us maintain ties during stressful days ahead and will give us the strength to weather this difficult passage.

-Learning to open up to people can be a challenge, especially when you are used to keeping to yourself, but it is possible, and very well worth it in the end.
+Learning to open up to people can be challenging, especially when you are used to keeping to yourself, but it is possible and very well worth it in the end.

-While we deal with this uncertainty of the coronavirus it is important to work on maintaining our control over our health anxiety.
+While we deal with this uncertainty of the coronavirus, it is essential to work on maintaining our control over our health anxiety.
 We hope these coronavirus anxiety tips help you.
-Be sure to let us know what you think about the tips in the comments.
+Please let us know what you think about the recommendations in the comments.